Nisarg7324/Nisarg7324.github.io/writeups/net_analysis_wireshark.md

 2. What is the version number of the attacker's FTP server? `1.5.5`
 3. Which port was used to gain access to the victim Windows host? `8081`
 4. What is the name of the confidential file on the Windows host? `Employee_Information_CONFIDENTIAL.txt`
-5. What is the name of the log file that was created at 4:51 AM on Windows host? `LogFile.log`
+5. What is the name of the log file that was created at 4:51 AM on the Windows host? `LogFile.log`

 This marks the end of both challenges.